EduardoZepeda/coffee-bytes-hugo/content/posts/ocr-con-tesseract-python-y-pytesseract/index.en.md

 pipenv install pytesseract pillow
 ```

-## Read text from images with python
+## Read strings from images with python

 First let's check the languages we have installed.